 Mission Kids provides a center for the team investigation of child abuse cases.
-Child abuse victims are interviewed in a child-friendly setting by a specially trained forensic interviewer.
-The interviews are conducted in a manner that is legally sound, neutral, fact-finding, and coordinated to avoid repeated interviews and trauma to the child.
+Forensic interviews are conducted in a manner that is legally sound, neutral, fact-finding, and coordinated to avoid repeated interviews and trauma to the child.
 Representatives of the DA’s Office, law enforcement and social services work together as a multidisciplinary team and observe, but do not participate in the interview as it takes place, thereby reducing the number of interviews a child victim must undergo.
 This team approach supports and protects children throughout the legal process, preserving their physical and emotional well-being.
 The investigation process is compassionate with respect and well-being of the child of the utmost importance.

-In 2017 alone, Mission Kids provided over 579 Forensic Interviews to victims of alleged sexual abuse and severe physical abuse.
+In 2018 alone, Mission Kids provided 600 Forensic Interviews to victims of alleged sexual abuse and severe physical abuse.

 Support of the community is crucial to Mission Kids’ continued success as we continue to provide healing and hope to the children and families we serve every day.